 Co-Chair: Martin Wild

-The working group, comprised of members who produce, disseminate and analyze surface and satellite data products relevant to the study of the Earth’s energy balance, will also serve as a forum to discuss to what extent the datasets currently available to the scientific community are adequate for advancing the state of knowledge on the Earth’s energy balance.
-Where appropriate, the working group will make recommendations highlighting areas where further work is needed (e.g., new datasets, new observations, etc.)
+The working group, comprised of members who produce, disseminate and analyze surface and satellite data products relevant to the study of the Earth’s energy balance, serves also as a forum to discuss to what extent the datasets currently available to the scientific community are adequate for advancing the state of knowledge on the Earth’s energy balance.
+Where appropriate, the working group makes recommendations highlighting areas where further work is needed (e.g., new datasets, new observations, etc.)

-• Foster, coordinate and conduct research on the components of the global energy balance and their decadal changes at the TOA, surface and within the atmosphere.
-Combine surface-based and satellite information to reassess the global mean energy balance, and ultimatively provide a complete picture of the 4 dimensional spatio-temporal evolution of surface, atmospheric and TOA energy balances.
+- Foster, coordinate and conduct research on the components of the global energy balance and their decadal changes at the top of the atmosphere (TOA), surface, and within the atmosphere.

-• Interact with researchers in other domains in need of energy balance data (e.g. climate modelers, hydrologists, glaciologists, carbon cycle modelers, phenologists) to assess their requirements and advise on the data usage.
+- Engage with researchers in other domains in need of energy balance data (e.g. climate modelers, hydrologists, glaciologists, carbon cycle modelers, phenologists) to assess their requirements and advise on data usage.

-• Provide better constraints for the energy balance in climate models, particularly in view of the forthcoming IPCC AR5 report.
+- Provide better constraints for the energy balance in climate models, particularly in view of upcoming IPCC assessment reports.